BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 ![MINDS Diagram](../assets/MINDS_diagram.png)
 @@@

-In the diagram above, you can see that your data (which we will call [Dataset](https://schema.org/Dataset) from now on) has now additional properties:
+In the diagram above, you can see that your data (which we will call @link:[Dataset](https://schema.org/Dataset){ open=new } from now on) has now additional properties:

 - Subject: Species, age etc. of subject from which dataset was generated
 - Brain Location: Brain region or 3D coordinates within a brain atlas